Kota Kachori is unlike anything else in the world! If a curfew is declared in Kota, guess what would be the first thing people would rush for.

 It would sound rather an exaggerated statement but one must visit Kota to figure this out and comprehend the people’s extraordinary love for this crispy, spicy & delicious preparation.

-Of the three Ks—Kota doria sarees, Kota stone and Kota Kachori — the heart of Hadoti is famous for, the mouthwatering snack obviously tops the list.
+Of the 3 Ks—Kota doria sarees, Kota stone and Kota Kachori — the heart of Hadoti is famous for, the mouthwatering snack obviously tops the list.

-If you are in Kota, you can have it for breakfast or with evening tea, and also when you want to skip lunch to satisfy your taste buds with something spicier than your mundane food has to offer.
+If you live in Kota, then you can have it for breakfast or with evening tea, and also when you want to skip lunch to satisfy your taste buds with something spicier than your mundane food has to offer.